Accessibility Overlays: Definition, Challenges, Alternatives

 Watch Demo

-An accessibility overlay is a piece of software designed to increase the accessibility of websites.
-Learn more about what overlays are, how they’re used, their limitations, and what alternatives to overlays are available.
+An accessibility overlay is software designed to increase website accessibility.
+Learn more about overlays, how they’re used, their limitations, and what alternatives to overlays are available.

-As the focus on web accessibility continues to increase, businesses across industries are looking for fast, inexpensive ways to ensure their website complies with the Americans with Disabilities Act (ADA) and Section 508.
-The need for organizations to meet accessibility requirements is heightened by the recent increase in accessibility lawsuits with more than 4,600 being filed in 2023.
+As the focus on web accessibility continues to increase, businesses across industries are looking for fast, inexpensive ways to ensure their website complies with accessibility laws like the Americans with Disabilities Act (ADA) and Section 508.
+The need for organizations to meet accessibility requirements is heightened by the continued increase of accessibility lawsuits, with 8,800 ADA lawsuits filed in 2024 (a 7% increase from 2023).

-In their haste to meet compliance requirements, organizations often look for quick fixes — like a tech tool that claims to meet ADA and Section 508 with a single line of code.
-This is what most accessibility overlays claim they can do — resolve accessibility challenges all at once with minimal disruption.
-However, simply installing an accessibility overlay doesn’t mean your site is accessible.
-There’s a lot more that goes into web accessibility.
+In their haste to meet compliance requirements, organizations often look for quick fixes — like a tech tool that claims to meet ADA and Section 508 standards with a single line of code.
+This is what most web accessibility overlays claim to do — remove accessibility barriers all at once and bring your digital content into complete compliance.

-Below, we’ll discuss what a web accessibility overlay is, how it’s used in site accessibility, and why overlays are a “band-aid” to site accessibility.
-We’ll also discuss how and why overlays should be used in conjunction with other accessibility solutions to create an accessible, compliant site.
+Below, you’ll learn exactly what an accessibility overlay is, how it’s used in site accessibility, and why overlays are a “band-aid” to accessibility.
+You’ll also learn how and why overlays should be used in conjunction with other accessibility solutions to truly make your digital content compliant and accessible.

 What is an Accessibility Overlay?